thomasedgemon/Hamiltonian_Cycle/README.md

   -else, stop, check length of new cycle, store lenth in var
 4. iterate algorithm: re-instantiate working graph, delete new graph, perform algorithm again

+general conception for each algorithm
+-develop algorithm
+-write algorithm as simply as possible
+-test algorithm
+-determine time complexity